gotev/db-framework/README.md

 FROM test
 WHERE age = ?;
 ```
 Then, rebuild the project.
-Open the model implementation (in this case `test.java`) and add:
+Open the model implementation (in this case `Test.java`) and add:
 ```java
 @UiThread
 public static Observable<Test> getByAge(final long age) {